japanj/pugs-detection/models/README.md

 ## `test_result` folder

-This folder contains default model performance metris (accuracy, Jaccard index, loss) on test set.
+This folder contains default model performance metrics, e.g. Jaccard Index (IoU), Precision, Recall, F1 Score, and Accuracy, on test set.

 Each folder (`version_<number>`) contains the model performance on test set of each experiment.